olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_8.md

 The list of instructions are a series of individual left or right instructions, deciding the next node to visit.
 The instructions never terminate, but instead cycle continuously.
 The traversal through the graph terminates at node 'ZZZ'.

-This is a graph problem following a pre-defined path.
+This is a graph problem that must be traversed via a pre-defined path.

 ## Part 1

-Part 1 requires us to traverse the graph starting from 'AAA' until we the terminating node is reached.
+Part 1 requires us to traverse the graph starting from 'AAA' until the terminating node is reached.
 The number of instructions required to terminate should be returned.

 In my solution, it seemed natural to represent the map as a directed graph with each vertex connected to two other vertices.
 From here, the answer can be found by iteration; We move through the graph until an 'ending node' is reached while keeping a counter for the number of instructions used.